thai321/guidance/README.md

 ## Features of a great production README:
-- **[Guidance](https://guidance-app.herokuapp.com/#/)**, a [Instructables](https://www.instructables.com/) clone, is a social media application that allows users to explore, share their work, learn and make anything by following the steps of guidance
+- **[Guidance](https://guidance-app.herokuapp.com/#/)**, a [Instructables](https://www.instructables.com/) clone, is a social media application that allows users to explore, share their work, learn and make anything by following the steps of guidance.
+- Guidance specializes in user-created do-it-yourself projects.

 - [Guidance App live](https://guidance-app.herokuapp.com/#/)